Triacylglycerols 3. Regio- and Stereospecific

 3.5.
 Molecular Species Composition of Triacylglycerols

-It is well known that natural triacylglycerols exist in the form of very many distinct molecular species.
-The problem can be extremely complicated; for example, a triacylglycerol with only five different fatty acid constituents may consist of 75 different molecular species not including enantiomers, or 125 if enantiomers are included.
+It is well known that natural triacylglycerols exist in the form of innumerable molecular species, and for example, a triacylglycerol with only five different fatty acid constituents may consist of 75 different molecular species not including enantiomers, or 125 if enantiomers are included.
 With milk fat, the number of different molecular species reaches astronomical proportions.
 Mass spectrometric methods are now favoured for analysis with the possibility for regiospecific analysis, and these can be combined with HPLC for increased resolution, either in the form of silver ion or reversed-phase chromatography [21].
 This is too big a topic for further discussion here.

 One approach to combining stereospecific data with those on molecular species has been to subject molecular fractions obtained by silver ion chromatography to stereospecific analysis, and this has given some interesting results for olive oil [22].
 Others have used a combination of reversed-phase and chiral-phase chromatography in combination with mass spectrometry with impressive results [23].